balcortex/100_days_code_web_development/README.md

 ## Day 049 - 2023/10/21

 Today I learned the difference between the IF and the SWITCH conditionals.
 The SWITCH is preferred when a list of predefined options is provided.

+## Day 050 - 2023/10/22

+Today I learned the difference between the IF and the SWITCH conditionals.
+The SWITCH is preferred when a list of predefined options is provided.